Ways to optimize your conference calls

-The truth is, conference calls are important in order to keep projects moving along and ensure everyone is looped in, especially with so many people working remotely, the rise of contract workers and virtual employees, international companies with offices in various cities, and partnerships with agencies.
+The truth is, conference calls are essential to keep projects moving along and ensure everyone is looped in, especially now with so many people working remotely.

-Knowing how to conduct meetings efficiently and like a #boss — no matter the management level you’re at — is a sign of a true leader.
+Knowing how to conduct meetings efficiently, and no matter the management level you’re at is a sign of a true leader.
 Managing a meeting effectively is a display of professionalism, whether it’s a conference call, a brainstorm session, or a regular meeting IRL.
-After all, we’ve already covered why meetings have received such a terrible reputation, in “The Art of Efficient Meetings.”

-But you can help change that with this guide to conference call etiquette and fun conference call ideas.
+You can help change its perception with this guide to conference call etiquette.

 Conferencing people into a call can be disruptive.
 Instead, set up a dial-in line and number so that all attendees can join the call independently, and make sure everyone has the correct dial-in.

 Anticipate possible technical issues with a conference call.
-Dial in early so that you’re on the line and can ensure everything’s running smoothly.
+Dial-in beforehand so that you’re on the line and can ensure everything’s running smoothly.
 There’s nothing worse than being late to the conference call you organized!

 Try to choose a quiet room or location, as background noise can be incredibly disruptive.
-If you have no choice, put the phone on “mute” while you’re simply listening so that the noise is muted out.
+If you have no choice, put the phone on “mute” while you’re listening to limit the noise.